ibm-cloud-docs/vmwaresolutions/vmonic/loginmethod.md

 ## Accessing from the IBM Cloud catalog

-To access the console from the {{site.data.keyword.cloud}} catalog, complete the following steps:
+To access the console from the {{site.data.keyword.cloud_notm}} catalog, complete the following steps:
 1. Go to https://console.ng.bluemix.net/.
 2. Log in to {{site.data.keyword.cloud_notm}} with your **IBMid** account.
 3. Click **Catalog**.